syborg64/Wormhole/README.md

  - "wormholed" the background service managing the pods
  - "womrhole" the command line interface, acting as an interface with the service

- Wormhole being still in heavy developpement, the project don't still require to build the project from source.
+ Wormhole being still in heavy developpement, the project still require to build the project from source.

 ### Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install) installed.
+- Clone the source code.
 - Optional: [Docker](https://docs.docker.com/get-docker/) for containerized deployment.

 ### How to build